TCWagner/rconnect/README.md

 ## Example

-This is a basic example how to work with the package and calculate simple connectivity metrics of a riverscape.
+Here is a basic example how to work with the package and calculate simple connectivity metrics of a riverscape.

 Let’s find out how well the habitats of a riverscape (a riverine